ColbyBrungard/Geoprocess-by-area/README.md

 I. Vertical Distance to Channel Network - requires channel network, which I can probably get from ta_compound 0, but which may give me relative elevation

 J. Terrain surface texture.
 Defaults parameters (epsilon=1, scale=10, method=1, DW_weighting=3, DW_bandwith=0.7) only produced non-sensible results (circles of high values), but I don't know how exactly what the parameters should be changed to.

+K. Downslope Distance Gradient - how far downslope does one have to go to descend d meters?, http://onlinelibrary.wiley.com/doi/10.1029/2004WR003130/full.
+This seems like it could be useful for modeling soil depth, probably in humid environments, but after testing it (with d (distance) = 5, the resolution of the DEM) I found that I couldn't determine what the spatial pattern was.
+I also found that it wasn't continious so that after 5=m the calculation would start again resulting in a 'chunky' pattern.
+Even if this was a usuful covariate it would produce patterns (in the soil maps) that would (I feel) be incorrect.

 ## Authors